dmbarbour/glas/docs/GlasDesign.md

 As a simple convention, local modules whose names start with "test-" will be interpreted as tests.
 Tests may be compiled and evaluated even when they aren't required by a folder's 'public' definition.
 It is feasible to run all tests in a distribution as a health check.

-The test module should define an application 'app' that defines a 'run' method.
-Tests have limited access to effects:
+A test module should define any number of methods under `test.*` for evaluation.
+This is the same interface used for application built-in tests.
+However, a test module has relatively limited access to effects to guarantee tests are reproducible.

 * log and load - same as language modules
-* fork - non-deterministic choice to support fuzz testing or multiple tests
+* fork - non-deterministic choice to support fuzz testing

-The idea is that we're searching for failing tests.
-Based on analysis and feedback, a sufficiently smart test system might focus on some forks and mostly ignore others.

-*Note:* Of course, our applications may also include tests, such as the built-in-tests for consistency.
+Use of 'fork' allows for one test to represent many tests, but it also allows for endless testing.
+Thus, how much testing is actually performed will depend on quotas and heuristics.
+A smart test system can potentially choose forks leading to edge cases.

 ## Performance